-Project Title Project Status Implement ye Implement year 1 of the Shared Digital Strategy AMBER Explanation The Digital Strategy is a complex project requiring significant resource both financially and in terms of skills to deliver our future ambitions.
-The principle reason for an amber rating is due to existing gaps within the ICT service, which has had an impact on the delivery of the strategy.
+Project Title Project Status Implement ye Implement year 1 of the Shared Digital Strategy AMBER Explanation The Digital Strategy is a complex project requiring signification financially and in terms of skills to deliver our future ambition The principle reason for an amber rating is due to existing gaps within the ICT service, which has had an impact on the delivery of the strategy.
 The consultation period for the restructure within ICT was extended to provide greater opportunity for staff to provide feedback, although the structure was recently finalised.
 The financial implications of some of the future workstreams are yet to be fully costed and scoped.
 Therefore, there is a risk to the existing budget and potential for a need to increase the overall financial allocation to the programme.
 The budget is being closely tracked to identify and address new revenue and capital budget requirements.
-Despite this, those actions that could be delivered with the resources and skill base have progressed well and are built with 69% of actions either in progress or complete.
-Sign being made in some areas of the project, such as in the records and the alignment of telephony across Chorley and peing prioritised, ificant progress digitisation of Action Required As part of the ICT shared services restructure, recruitme posts will be conducted during quarter three.
-This should capacity issues that have affected the delivery of the pro- d resolve the A full cost exercise is taking place to identify hardware a additional capacity costs. s well as
+Despite this, those actions that could be delivered with the current resources and skill base have progressed well and are being prioritised, with 69% of actions either in progress or complete.
+Significant progress being made in some areas of the project, such as in the digitisation of records and the alignment of telephony across Chorley and South Ribble.
+Action Required As part of the ICT shared services restructure, recruitment posts will be conducted during quarter three.
+This should r capacity issues that have affected the delivery of the proje esolve the A full cost exercise is taking place to identify hardware as capacity costs. well as additional